matthiasdiener/matthiasdiener.github.io/cv.md

 ## Advised Students

-- João Paulo Tarasconi Ruschel: *Parallel Implementations of the Cholesky Decomposition on CPUs and GPUs.* (Undergraduate thesis, co-advised with Philippe O. A. Navaux).
+- João Paulo Tarasconi Ruschel, *“Parallel Implementations of the Cholesky Decomposition on CPUs and GPUs.”* (Undergraduate thesis, co-advised with Philippe O. A. Navaux).

 ## Invited Talks

-- **“Thread and Data Mapping in NUMA Architectures: An operating system perspective.”**
+- *“Thread and Data Mapping in NUMA Architectures: An operating system perspective.”*
 Inria, Grenoble (France), December 2013.
-- **“Thread and Data Mapping in Shared Memory Architectures.”**
+- *“Thread and Data Mapping in Shared Memory Architectures.”*
 University of Darmstadt (Germany), February 2016.